Repulsive fermions and shell effects on the surface of a sphere: Repulsive fermion gas

 It is now convenient to define the quantity

 where

-is the single-particle Hartree-Fock energy of the fermions.
+is the single-particle HF energy of the fermions.
 The partition function is thus given by performing the Gaussian Grassmann-Berezin integrals

-Taking the logarithm of Eq. (\ref{HF partition function}), we find the Hartree-Fock grand canonical potential
+Taking the logarithm of Eq. (\ref{HF partition function}), we find the HF grand canonical potential

-The sum over the Matsubara frequency is divergent, but can be regularized taking into account a convergence factor $e^{i\omega_s 0^+}$ (see Appendix \ref{Appendix C}).
-Finally, we obtain the grand canonical potential within the Hartree-Fock approximation for a gas of repulsive fermions on the sphere
+The sum over the Matsubara frequency is divergent, but this divergence is artificial and can be resolved by taking into account in the summation a convergence factor $e^{i\omega_s 0^+}$, which arises from the implicit time ordering in the path integral (see Appendix \ref{Appendix C}).
+Finally, we obtain the grand canonical potential within the HF approximation for a gas of repulsive fermions on the sphere

 where we performed the sum over the magnetic quantum number, $\sum_{m_l=-l}^l=(2l+1)$.
 Notice how this expression reduces to Eq. (\ref{Grand potential free}) if $g_\parallel =0$.
-If $g_\parallel \ne0$, the single-particle energy Eq. (\ref{Hartree Fock spectrum}) presents an additional shift term, which corresponds to the Hartree-Fock mean-field contribution.
+If $g_\parallel \ne0$, the single-particle energy Eq. (\ref{Hartree Fock spectrum}) presents an additional shift term, which corresponds to the HF mean-field contribution.